Playa Junquillal, Costa Rica

 Venturing a bit further along the beach you get to Playa Callejones, a rocky beach with tide pools and two beachside restaurants which specialize in sea food.
 From Callejones you can also embark on a fishing tour with experienced local fishermen.
 Further north along the beach of Callejones you arrive after another 3.5 km at the surf spot of Playa Negra.

-South of Junquillal the road ends at the estuary of the Rio Nandamojo.
-A lagoon has formed behind the beach and mangrove forests extend inland.
-Kayak Tours are offered and you can paddle into the river to admire the intriguing water jungle with its flora and fauna.
-Besides monkeys and birds you might see crocodiles on a river bank.
+South of Junquillal the road ends at a river estuary where a lagoon has formed behind the beach.
+The majestic Rio Nandamojo extends inland and you can explore its mangrove forest on a kayak tour.
+The tranquil water jungle with its flora and fauna is an intriguing world of its own.
+Besides monkeys and birds you might see crocodiles bask on a river bank.

-Around low tide - 3 hours before and after - you can cross the Rio Nandamojo by foot.
-A hike along the coast yields a fantasyland of beach wilderness and you can get lost in time collecting shells and taking in the views.
+Around low tide - 3 hours before and after - you can cross the Rio Nandamojo on the outer edge of the river mouth.
+A hike along the coast yields a fantasyland of beach wilderness and you can get lost in time collecting shells and bathing in small coves.
 6 km south of Junquillal you arrive in the small fishermen village of Playa Largato.

 The sea turtle project in Junquillal

 At certain intervals you can watch baby turtles at the hatching station struggling out of the sand.
-Ostional, one of the world's most important nesting sites of sea turtles, is only 25 km down the coast and when an arribada, a turtle mass nesting, takes place hotels in Junquillal will arrange tours to witness one of the most amazing phenomenas Costa Rica has to offer.
+Ostional, one of the world's most important nesting sites of sea turtles, is only 25 km south of Junquillal.

 Activities in Junquillal: